+eloped in a controlled

+nisation assurances of

+ations clearly define

+during processing,

-COMPANY Shall publish and maintain a Freedom of Information Scheme.
-SECRETARY OLONE!/III RELEVANT Send proposals for general computer systems to DoF OFFICERS 0.1.02.10 DIRECTOR OF Ensure that contracts with other bodies for the provision of computer services for financial FINANCE applications clearly define responsibility of all parties for security, privacy, accuracy, completeness and timeliness of data during processing, transmission and storage, and allow for audit review.
-DIRECTOR OF Ensure that risks to the Trust from use of IT are identified and considered and that disaster recovery FINANCE plans are in place.
-DIRECTOR OF Where computer systems have an impact on corporate financial systems satisfy himself that: FINANCE a) systems acquisition, development and maintenance are in line with corporate policies; b) data assembled for processing by financial systems is adequate, accurate, complete and timely, CHIEF EXECUTIVE Responsible for ensuring patients and guardians are informed about patients' money and property procedures on admission.
-DIRECTOR OF Provide detailed written instructions on the collection, custody, investment, recording, safekeeping, and FINANCE disposal of patients' property (including instructions on the disposal of the property of deceased patients and of patients transferred to other premises) for all staff whose duty is to administer, in any way, the DEPARTMENTAL Inform staff of their responsibilities and duties for the administration of the property of patients.
-MANAGERS
+y plans are in place.

+Executive Director of Where computer systems have an impact on corporate financial systems satisfy himself that: Finance a) systems acquisition, development and maintenance are in line with corporate policies; b) data assembled for processing by financial systems is adequate, accurate, complete and timely, and that a management rail exists; c) DoF and staff have access to such data; Such computer audit reviews are being carried out as are considered necessary.
+Chief Executive Responsible for ensuring patients and guardians are informed about patients' money and property procedures on admission.
+Executive Director of Provide detailed written instructions on the collection, custody, investment, recording, safekeeping, and disposal of patients' Finance property (including instructions on the disposal of the property of deceased patients and of patients transferred to other premises) for all staff whose duty is to administer, in any way, the property of.
+Departmental Managers Inform staff of their responsibilities and duties for the administration of the property of patients.
+Executive Director of Ensure that each trust fund which the Trust is responsible for managing is managed appropriately.
+Finance Executive Director of Ensure all staff are made aware of the Trust policy on the acceptance of gifts and other benefits in kind by staff Finance Chief Executive Retention of document procedures in accordance with NHS Code of Practice for Records Management Chief Executive Risk management programme.
+Board Approve and monitor risk management programme.

-DIRECTOR OF Ensure that each trust fund which the Trust is responsible for managing is managed appropriately.
-FINANCE DIRECTOR OF Ensure all staff are made aware of the Trust policy on the acceptance of gifts and other benefits in kin FINANCE by staff CHIEF EXECUTIVE Retention of document procedures in accordance with NHS Code of Practice for Records Management CHIEF EXECUTIVE Risk management programme.
-BOARD Approve and monitor risk management programme.
-BOARD Decide whether the Trust will use the risk pooling schemes administered by the NHS Litigate Authority or self-insure for some or all of the risks (where discretion is allowed).
-Decisions to insure should be reviewed annually.
-DIRECTOR OF Where the Board decides to use the risk pooling schemes administered by the NHS Litigation FINANCE Authority the Director of Finance shall ensure that the arrangements entered into are appropriate a complementary to the risk management programme.
-The Director of Finance shall ensure that DIDECTOR OF Ensure documented procedures cover management of claims and payments below the deductible.
-DIRECTOR OF
+Board Decide whether the Trust will use the risk pooling schemes administered by NHS Resolution or self-insure for some or all of the risks (where discretion is allowed).
+Decisions to self-insure should be reviewed annually.
+Executive Director of Where the Board decides to use the risk pooling schemes administered by the NHS Resolution the Executive Director of Finance Finance shall ensure that the arrangements entered into are appropriate and complementary to the risk management programme.
+The Executive Director of Finance shall ensure that documented procedures cover these arrangements.
+Executive Director of Ensure documented procedures cover management of claims and payments below the deductible.
+Finance

-Nominated officers and the areas for which they are responsible should be incorporated into the Trust's Scheme of Delegation document.
+\ Nominated officers and the areas for which they are responsible should be incorporated into the Trust's Scheme of Delegation document.